 Project Goal

-The goal of this project is to provide a software solution that will solve the above problems.
+The goal of this project is to provide a software solution that will solve the problems above.
 With this solution, the following goals should be met:

 Regulating the amount of visitors entering, exiting and that are currently in the event.